Free Couples Therapy UK: How To Find Mental Health Support

 - Problem-focused therapy

-Can couples therapy help with mental health challenges?
+Can therapy help with mental health challenges?

-Couples therapy is typically designed to help couples address specific relationship concerns in their shared love life.
-However, a couples therapist may also be able to help a couple navigate the challenges that a mental health diagnosis may present to their relationship.
+Couples therapy is typically designed to help partners address specific relationship concerns in their shared love life.
+However, a therapist may also be able to help a couple navigate the challenges that a mental health diagnosis may present to their relationship.
 Talking therapy may help the partner of an individual with a mental illness gain a better understanding of the condition and develop strategies to help support the person while also caring for their own emotional well-being.

-Exploring online couples therapy
+Exploring online therapy

 Many couples therapists have now begun to offer their counselling service online.
-Online therapy allows couples to speak with a therapist remotely no matter where they are as long as they have an internet connection and a personal device.
+Online therapy allows partners to speak with a therapist remotely no matter where they are as long as they have an internet connection and a personal device.
 Online therapy platforms also typically offer a larger selection of therapists than what is available to a person locally.

 With online therapy for individuals or couples, you can communicate with your therapist via audio, video, or in-app messaging.
 Plus, research suggests that online therapy can often be as effective as in-person therapy in many cases.